AaronCrvl/AaronCrvl/README.md

 I'm a (on development) full stack developer.

-I've attended a graduation on Software Engeneering at UFMG (Universidade Federal de Minas Gerais) for 5 years, and now I'm attending an Analysis and Software Development course at PUC (Pontifícia Universidade Católica de Minas Gerais).
+I've attended a graduation on software engineering at UFMG (Universidade Federal de Minas Gerais) for 5 years, and now I'm attending an analysis and software development course at PUC (Pontifícia Universidade Católica de Minas Gerais).

+Here, you can find some of my projects. 🔭 I’m currently working on some ReactJS and C#-integrated projects.

 Here you can find some of my projects.
 🔭 I’m currently working on some React and C# integrated projects.